 On the pleasant surprise side, I felt that the show clearly exposed that one can be a good person and have a moral, happy life as an atheist.
 Belief in the supernatural is not necessary for morality, effective parenting, kindness, or any other positive qualities.
 The show effectively conveyed this truth.
 I was also impressed to see how the show depicted evangelical Christians as being focused on converting the world.
 Based on my experience with such individuals, this seemed to be refreshingly accurate.
 Finally, I was surprised to see how well the show presented the intolerance, stubbornness, and irrationality of the Christian man in the household.
 While his wife was clearly attempting to look past the differences, he seemed quite uncomfortable each time he was asked to examine his own beliefs.
 This too fits with my experience of evangelicals.

 The minor disappointment I experienced was mostly due to the atheist coming across as excessively fragile.
 I certainly understand her not wanting to rock the boat, but she had to realize that she was in the position of being a spokesperson for atheists to an audience who prefer to deny that we exist.
-Still, I think she was reasonable effective, and her presentation was still worthwhile.
+Still, I think she was reasonably effective, and her presentation was still worthwhile.

 I was wrong to predict that she show would focus on an atheist learning to better understand and appreciate the mindset of Christians.
-There were traces of this, but they were overshadowed by the Christians (at least the woman) gaining a better understanding of atheists and the fact that we are perfectly capable of leading good lives without worshipping nonexistent entities.
+There were traces of this, but they were overshadowed by the Christians (at least the woman) gaining a better understanding of atheists and the fact that we are perfectly capable of leading good lives without worshiping nonexistent entities.